amanbrar1999/SoccerResultPredictor/README.md

 ## Logistic Regression
-The first, and most basic method will be a logistic regression model using past results. using `Data Scraping/scrapeHistoricalResults.js` we scraped all 10292 EPL games (from 1992-2018) and stored them in `Data Sets/allPremierLeagueGames.json`
+The first, and most basic method will be a logistic regression model using past results. using `DataScraping/scrapeHistoricalResults.js` we scraped all 10292 EPL games (from 1992-2018) and stored them in `DataSets/allPLGames.json`

+using `ML/classifyData.py` we stored the data in Tensors, so that we can utilize Tensorflow to perform the actual logictic regression